 The Kenyonist heresy, which is more commonly known as the Word of Faith heresy, states that our words have supernatural power akin to that of God when He spoke the world into existence.
 It states that just like God created with His words, we can create things with our words.
 In this video (Time: 59:48), Johnson teaches people how to do faith healing (Something that never had to be taught to those who could do it in the Bible).
 He says,

 “As you’re praying over them, command now the spirit of affliction, ‘Loose that hip, in Jesus’ name.’
-Command that God just speak health into that hip.
+Command it gone.
+Just speak health into that hip.
 Some actually need a creative miracle.
 There’s degenerative condition in the joint.
 So the worlds were made when God spoke them into being, so speak to that new hip.”

 This heresy not only elevates man but actually leads to a lower view of God.
 We do not have the power to speak things into existence.